-I already mention Berlin is a place of non-stop party and really active underground scene.
+Berlin is a place of non-stop party and really active underground scene.
 There’s something pretty much for everyone – from the cozy basement clubs to the industrial techno temples.
 It’s never just on weekends, it’s never just during the night, the party scene rocks 24/7.
 For some chilling and dancing next to canal visit Club de Visionare.
 If you’re into some intense clubbing Chalet and Tresor could be a perfect choice.
 Just prepare yourself for long lines and strict door policy.

 Where to stay in Berlin?

-Berlin offers wide range of accommodation options for different types of travellers.
+Berlin offers wide range of accommodation options for different types of travelers.
 Those who are more into exploring the city and prefer hotel stay should chose one of many Hotels in Mitte district.
 For young folks and all those who are into clubbing, Friedrichshain-Kreuzberg may be the ideal area for their stay in Berlin.

 Hotel ZOE by AMANO Group